ChenQiqian/learn-notes/docs/ielts/speaking/part2.md

 1.Famous person:
     A talented student in queen's university
     have a excellent person
+2. Knowing him mainly from some technology forum in several years. everytime he can come into the top lines of the news
-2. Business Person:
+3. Business Person:
     The CEO of Tesla, SpaceX
     --> making several billions of money a year
-3. Creative person & clever solution:
+4. Creative person & clever solution:
     Leading the world
+    solve challenging problems in tjw wro
         by inventing the recyclable rocket
-        ---> to cut down the price of single rocket by make electronic car come into reality
+        ---> to cut down the price of single rocket by making electronic cars come into reality
         ---> to improve the environment

 To me:
     admire him really much
     inspiring strength
-    when people are still customed with old traditions, he is the first person who stands out and tell everybody that it is not the eternal truth
+    when people are still accustomed yo old traditions, he is the first person who stands out and tells everybody that it is not the eternal truth
 ```